christytan/OCI-GoldenGate/workshops/atp-d/LabGuide500ConfigureADevelopmentSystemForUseWithYourDedicatedAutonomousDatabase.md

 ### **STEP 3: Connect to ATP Dedicated instance using Oracle SQL Developer**

+In this step, you will need the wallet zip file in the developer client machine.

+You may either,

+- secure copy the file using scp, sftp or a windows ftp client

+    ```
+        $ scp <wallet_filename.zip> -i <path/to/keyfile> opc@<ipaddress-of-dev-client>:/home/opc

+    ```
+- or you may simply download it directly on the client once you connect over VNC

 Next, let's invoke the VNC server on the development system